LightBuzz/Encryption-WinRT/README.md

 # Data encryption for WinRT apps

-An MD5 encryption provider for WinRT apps.
+A simple encryption provider for WinRT apps.
 Supports Windows Phone and Windows 8/8.1 apps.
 Can be used with SQLite.

+You can use SHA1, SHA256, SHA384, SHA512 or MD5 algorithms.
+Defaults to SHA256.

 ## Installation
 You can download and build this project or simply install it via NuGet: